 Our Chapter 7 and Chapter 13 bankruptcy attorneys have been advising both small and large businesses for years in order to give them options to move away from bankruptcy or paths to take when bankruptcy is the only option.
 In this way, we have helped so many find the relief they need in a tight financial situation.

-You may know that there are two different kinds of bankruptcy, and each have their own benefits and drawbacks.
+You may know that there are two different kinds of bankruptcy, and each has its own benefits and drawbacks.

 Chapter 7 Bankruptcy

-Known as the liquidation bankruptcy, chapter 7 eliminates your unsecured debts by selling your nonexempt property.
-The key to finding an attorney that can give you the best chance at a new beginning here, is finding one that can make sure your home, cars, and other important assets are exempt from liquidation.
+Known as the liquidation bankruptcy, Chapter 7 eliminates your unsecured debts by selling your nonexempt property.
+The key to finding an attorney who can give you the best chance at a new beginning is finding one that can make sure your home, cars, and other important assets are exempt from liquidation.

 Chapter 13 Bankruptcy

-Known as the reorganization bankruptcy, it allows you to keep all of your assets, but reorganizes your debt so that you are able to pay off at least a portion.
+Known as reorganization bankruptcy, it allows you to keep all of your assets but reorganizes your debt so that you are able to pay off at least a portion.

 Knowing which way to go is a discussion for you and an attorney who cares.
-Contact us today to find out how we can help you make the best decisions for you and your business.
+Contact us today at Sutton Sachs Meyer PLLC to find out how we can help you make the best decisions for you and your business.